dorianjagusch/ft_irc/README.md

 - `make`
 - A compatible C library

-The provided repository should contain any additional dependencies or libraries required for the project.
+Our repository should already contain any additional dependencies or libraries required for the project.

 ## Installation